Introduction and background

-Applicants applying for ACF posts should have their application forms scored against the shortlisting template (Appendix 4 within the guidance for recruitment and appointment).
-Shortlisted applicants should provide evidence of clinical competency appropriate for the specialty training level of the ACF.
-Shortlisting must be undertaken by at least one clinician and one academic, both of whom should have received training in fair recruitment and selection and equal opportunities in the last three years.
+Applicants applying for ACF posts should have their application forms scored against the short-listing template within the guidance for recruitment and appointment.
+Short-listed applicants should provide evidence of clinical competency appropriate for the specialty training level of the ACF.
+Short-listing must be undertaken by at least one clinician and one academic, both of whom should have received training in fair recruitment and selection and equal opportunities in the last three years.

 ACF Selection Process

-The top ranked applicant at the ACF interview will either be given a non-conditional or conditional offer.
-Conditional offers will be given to successful applicants at the ACF interviews that do not already hold a NTN/DRN in the GMC or GDC specialty and level to which they are applying.
-The condition of the offer relates to clinical benchmarking in the GMC or GDC specialty of the ACF post to which they are applying.
-Please see Appendices 2a and 2b for a summary of recruitment and clinical benchmarking requirements.
+The top ranked applicant at the ACF interview will either be given a non-conditional if they already have an appropriate NTN/DRN.
+Conditional offers will be given to successful applicants at the ACF interviews that do not already hold a NTN/DRN in the GMC/GDC specialty and level to which they are applying.

 ACF Clinical Benchmarking